Torniojaws/vortech-backend/README.md

 ## Install

+You can setup in three different ways, in order of preference:

+### Docker Compose

+Make sure you have Docker and docker-compose installed, then:

+1. `docker-compose up`

+### Makefile

-The preferred method is to use the makefile, which runs a whole slew of Ansible playbooks.
+The second best method is to use the makefile, which runs a whole slew of Ansible playbooks.

 1. Install make: ``sudo apt get install make``
 1. Create the file ``deploy/vault_password`` and add the project vault password there.
 1. Then in the project root, run ``make deploy-dev`` or ``make deploy-prod``

+### Full manual

 You can also check the full manual steps from [Install Instructions](INSTALL.md)